linode/docs/docs/guides/game-servers/multicraft-on-ubuntu/index.md

 ![Installing Multicraft on Ubuntu](Installing_Multicraft_on_Ubuntu_smg.jpg)

 [Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers, with free and paid versions available.
-This guide will help you install Multicraft on a Linode running Ubuntu 20.04 LTS.
+This guide provides information to install Multicraft on a Linode running Ubuntu 20.04 LTS.

 {{< note >}}
 The steps required in this guide require root privileges.
 Be sure to run the steps as `root` or with the **sudo** prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.